Richard Pelham

-Richard Ward "Dick" Pelham (February 13, 1815 – October 1876), born Richard Ward Pell, was an American blackface performer.
+Richard Ward Pelham (February 13, 1815 – October 1876), born Richard Ward Pell, was an American blackface performer.
 He was born in New York City.

 History

 Pelham regularly did blackface acts in the early 1840s both solo and as part of a duo or trio.
 His early performances were in the mould of Thomas D. Rice; he did song-and-dance versions of "Gumbo Chaff" and "Oh Pshaw!", among others.
 His brother, Gilbert Pelham, paired with him for part of his early career.
 The song "Massa Is a Stingy Man" became their trademark tune.
 Pelham was also a renowned dancer; by 1845, he was ranked so highly that William Henry Lane did an impression of him.